ethanwright96/javelin-data-science/README.md

 3. What sorts of classes might javelin throwers (and other event athletes) be placed/grouped in to better characterize age, performance, and longevity?

+4. What is the spatial (international) distribution of Elite Javelin Throwers?

+Variables:

+1. Date of Birth (for Age)

+2. World Athletics Ranking

+Question: How are World Athletics Rankings Calculated?

+3. Personal Best (meters)

+4. Season's Best (meters)

 Candidate Classiers:

-1. Excellence
+1. Excellence (PB x n International Competitions...)

-2. Improvement
+2. Improvement (Slope of Seasons Bests over Time)

-3. Consistency
+3. Consistency (Intra-competition, Inter-competition over Time)

-4. Longevity
+4. Longevity (n years in x class)

-5. Resilience
+5. Resilience (% PB post injury)

 Potential Data Sources: